pluralsight/guides/draft/interesting-apis/visualizing-tweets-with-pubnub-s-stream-controller-and-css3-animations/article.md

 npm install --save twit pubnub express express-handlebars
 ```

-The project has this directory structure:
+The project will have this directory structure:
 ```
 |— public
 | |— css